Research and reports

 If storm damage to the rental property means your tenants have to move out, you’ll need to make arrangements with them about what happens next.

-Landlords aren’t obliged to provide alternative accommodation – that’s the remit of the local council in cases where natural disasters have caused homelessness.
+Landlords aren’t obliged to provide alternative accommodation – it’s the responsibility of the local council when natural disasters cause homelessness.

 However, you may be obliged to pay for it if you’re found to have known about a fault and not fixed it, such as a damaged pipe that then burst and caused the property to flood.